GeekOops/podman-nginx/README.md

 The configuration template is similar to a typical openSUSE installation with virtual hosts being present in `vhosts.d`.
 The configuration location by default is `/etc/nginx`, but can be configured.

+## Requirements

+Basic ansible, no further dependencies or requirements are needed.

 ## Variables

 | Variable | Default | Description |